-In reviewing the applications, the Evaluation Committee looks for an overall coherent, compelling and engaging story of the city’s approach towards sustainable, fair and ethical trade.
-The Evaluation Committee assesses both the substance and the quality of the applications based on the following five criteria:
+In reviewing the applications, the Evaluation Committee looked for an overall coherent, compelling and engaging story of the city’s approach towards sustainable, fair and ethical trade.
+The Evaluation Committee assessed both the substance and the quality of the applications based on the following five criteria:

 1. Overall city direction and strategy: A clear vision, strategy and objectives to help guide cities in taking decisions and implement actions in line with sustainable, fair and ethical trade principles;

 2. Policies and activities: Breadth, scope and type of policies, practices and initiatives to drive sustainable, fair and ethical trade and awareness for such schemes;

 3. Stakeholder engagement and participation: Involvement of and cooperation with and amongst various city stakeholders such as different city departments, civil society, academia, or businesses;